- Share skills and resources

 In July 2015 more than thirty leaders in the Video for Change field gathered in Tepoztlán, Mexico, for the second global meeting of the Video4Change Network.
 The event convened organisations from India, Argentina, Kenya, Malaysia, the US, Guatemala and more for a week of strategic conversations, knowledge sharing and network building.
 Hosted by SocialTIC, EngageMedia and WITNESS, the week began with a stock take of the activities and objectives of each organisation, many of whom hadn’t seen each other since the previous convening in Indonesia in 2012.

-From 4-6 September 2013, organisations from Mexico, Guatemala, Costa Rica, El Salvador and Nicaragua met for a Latin America Video4Change gethering.
+From 4-6 September 2013, organisations from Mexico, Guatemala, Costa Rica, El Salvador and Nicaragua met for a Latin America Video4Change gathering.
 The event enabled the sharing of information, resources, strategies and best practices in the use of video for social impact.
-An ongoing network was formed as a result of the meeting, continuing the exchange, and fostering onoing collaborations.
+An ongoing network was formed as a result of the meeting, fostering a constant exchange between these organisations, project development and implementation of collaborative strategies to overcome the boundaries between the represented countries.

 On 24 and 25 March 2014, twelve video activists from Java, came together for the first Video4Change gathering in Indonesia.
 There they shared their experiences in making videos for social change, with a particular focus on creating and assessing impact.
 Participants discussed definitions and understandings of impact and it’s indicators based on their varied knowledge, experiences and contexts.
 While past Video4Change (V4C) materials and research findings were used as guidelines, we found that self-definition was crucial to keeping the process more realistic and reachable.